 Sudden dynamics changes ( very loud to very soft or viceversa)

 Some composers to listen to: Bartók, Debussy, Prokoviev.

 Rhythmic repetition and metre: the examiner will an extract from the previous piece (up to six bars) and ask the candidate to clap back the rhythm and state if it was in two, three or four time.

-The practise tips are the same as the same as the one mentioned in the previous article.
-As the melody is getting longer it is a good idea to practise one phrases at the time before putting them together.
+The practice tips are the same as the same as the one mentioned in the previous article.
+As the melody is getting longer it is a good idea to practice one phrases at the time before putting them together.

 Here the updates of the ABRSM exams due to the Covid-19 restrictions;